bryanoliveira/cellular-automata/README.md

 The main objective of this project is to allow scaling up to a fairly large number of cells while maintaining the code legibility and allowing for further customizations.

-It doesn't yet support headless mode or definition of the evolution rules at runtime (or any other config), but I'm working to add those in future versions.
+It doesn't yet support headless mode or definition of the evolution rules at runtime, but I'm working to add those in future versions.

 This program can currently evolve a 144 million cell Conway's Game of Life grid (12000x12000) with up to 15 FPS on a Ryzen 7 3700X / RTX 3080 using up to 2GB RAM and 9GB VRAM (which is the actual scaling limiter).